UVVIS-BIRA-IASB/qdoas/README.md

 Ready-for-use packages for windows, linux and MAC systems are available from [conda-forge](https://anaconda.org/conda-forge/qdoas), you can install them using the [Miniconda](https://docs.anaconda.com/free/miniconda/index.html) or [Anaconda](https://www.anaconda.com/download) package managers.

-This readme.md file summarizes the main features and provides prerequisites and instructions to compile QDOAS.
+This README summarizes the main features and provides prerequisites and instructions to compile QDOAS.

 ## Main Features